mortgage minds

 A mortgage lender gives you the indication to offer you a mortgage by checking your credit score and, based on the information keyed in (without reviewing the paperwork), subject to full underwriting and suitable property valuation.

 DIP/AIP does not guarantee a mortgage.
-Lender criteria vary significantly, which does not reflect fully at the DIP/AIP stage.
+Lender criteria vary significantly, which is not fully reflected at the DIP/AIP stage.

 • Complete your fact find, including your needs & demands